mberingen/geografisch/_posts/articles/2012-09-30-postgis-django-on-homebrew.md

     brew install postgresql9

 For me this failed with an uuid-ossp error.
+Trying 'brew link ossp-uuid' or 'brew unlink ossp-uuid && brew link ossp-uuid' didn't work for me

 The trick seems to be that you can ignore this by install with the -dv paramater: